fluree/docs.flur.ee/content/db_intro.md

 5. Establish a user's permission
 6. Query permissioned DB

-**>> To begin, log in and select the database you'd like to perform this quick start on in the UI Header.
+**>> To begin, log in and select the database you'd like to perform this quick start on in the UI Sidebar.
 Be sure to use the `root` user.
-The examples here are provided using FlureeQL - click the link in the header.**

 [FlureeDB Admin Portal (https://flureedb.flur.ee)](https://flureedb.flur.ee)